OmarThinks/docker-cheat-sheet/README.md

 ```bash
 docker login
 ```
-Now enter username and password
+Now enter username and password, you should have a docker hub account created.

+## B: Images : ##